Reduced working hours and non-working days for technical and administrative staff

 Reduced working hours

 Regular working hours are reduced on certain days of the year in accordance with the agreement on terms of employment.
-The table below provides an overview of which days this applies to and the reduction in working hours.
+The table below provides an overview of which days this applies to and the reduction by number of working hours at full-time.

 - Twelfth Night: 4 hours